AdrianTorjKobza/Quantum_Computing/Quantum_Circuit/README.md

-Creation of a Quantum Circuit.
+Quantum Circuit with one qubit.